Surprising things that can increase your car insurance premium

 “It’s obvious that a customer who is interested enough to go to a website to compare prices will be a motivated, perceptive person who will also look at relevant premium and quality differences,” he told News Corp.

-According to a report by JP Morgan and Taylor Fry, insurance premiums are predicted to rise as high as 4% in 2017.
+Just sticking with the same insurer for years can also mean you're overpaying, as its unfortunately common practice for insurers to raise premiums year on year for loyal customers while offering big discounts to those who switch.
+According to a report by JP Morgan and Taylor Fry, insurance premiums are predicted to rise by as much as 4% in 2017.